 AU$499 AU$319 on Amazon (save AU$180)

 Sony's latest WH-1000XM4 headphones are the company's best when it comes to both ANC and audio, offering intelligent adaptive noise-cancelling and a pleasing, warm audio profile – the combo of which makes for a cosy audio blanket.
-This is the biggest discount we've seen on these cans, with the Silver option going for just AU$319 (and the Black currently AU$330), so save yourself AU$180 at Amazon now.View Deal
+This is the biggest discount we've seen on these cans, with the Black option currently going for just AU$330 and Silver for AU$319, so save yourself up to AU$180 at Amazon now.View Deal

 Panasonic RZ-S500W true wireless earbuds |

 AU$249 AU$129 (save AU$120)